DIRACGrid/DIRAC/docs/source/AdministratorGuide/Systems/MonitoringSystem/index.rst

 Enable Data Operation Monitoring
 ==================================

-To enable the monitoring of data operation the
+To enable the monitoring of data operation to have it sent to ES backend, you need to add ``Monitoring`` to the ``MonitoringBackends`` option in Operations/DataManagement.